ONElua/AdrenalineBubbleManager/README.md

 This option allows you to Insert your desired images to the selected bubble, this will improve the looks of your bubbles in Livearea.

 To use this feature you have to follow the instructions below:<br>
+1. Create a folder with the same name of your game (highly recommended but not a must), once you have created/downloaded the images and/or game manual to inject, place them into that folder, then, copy/paste said folder to ux0:ABM.

-1. Download or create the images to insert, those images to use have to be renamed and resized to:<br>
+2. Download or create the images to insert, those images to use have to be renamed and resized to:<br>
 - icon0.png			 128x128<br>
 - startup.png		 280x158 (max)<br>
 - pic0.png			 960x544<br>
 - bg0.png			   840x500<br>
-- boot.png			480x272<br>
+- boot.png			 480x272 (32bits or 24 bits) <Optional><br>
 - template.xml	 <Optional><br>
 - Manual			   images inside (001.png, 002.png 960x544) <Optional><br>
-2. Create a new folder, rename to anything you want, recommended to use your game name, inside this folder place the images created in step 1.<br>
 3. Now is possible inject the Manual folder with your manual's images inside (001.png, 002.png 960x544).
 The folder of the Manual must be place in the following path ux0:ABM/(Gameid)/<br>
 4. Copy/paste your newly created folder with the images inside to the path ux0:ABM/<br>